Probabilistic Limit Theorems Induced by the Zeros of Polynomials: Examples

-Hence, for these three types of Coxeter groups, we observe a central limit theorem for $X_N$ with speed of convergence of order $\mathcal{O}(N^{-1/2})$.
-This agrees with the results found in \cite[Theorem~2.8, Corollary~2.9]{meier2022}, where generalized inversions in finite Weyl groups are studied.
-Figure~\ref{fig:clt_plot_inversions} shows the number of inversions in a sample of $350.000$ random permutations of $N=50$ elements (remind that the Coxeter group of Type $A_N$ corresponds to the symmetric group on $\{1,\dots,N+1\}$).
-Also, we have a moderate deviation principle as in Corollary~\ref{cor:moderate_deviation} and a concentration inequality as given in Corollary~\ref{cor:concentration_inequality}.
-In addition, using $\kappa_{4,N}^\ast$ as given in the table above, we get $\kappa_{4,N}^\ast\Delta_N^2\to-7\pi^4/100$ as $N\to\infty$, independently of the type $W\in\{A,B,D\}$.
-Thus, $\sqrt{\Delta_{N}}X_N^\ast$ converges mod-Gaussian in the sense of Corollary~\ref{cor:modGauss} with limit function $\exp(-7\pi^4z^4/2400)$.
+The central limit theorem which follows from Proposition~\ref{prop:DeltaInv} agrees with the results found in \cite[Theorem~2.8, Corollary~2.9]{meier2022}, where generalized inversions in finite Weyl groups are studied.
+Figure~\ref{fig:clt_plot_inversions} shows the number of inversions in a sample of $350,000$ random permutations of $N=50$ elements (remind that the Coxeter group of Type $A_N$ corresponds to the symmetric group on $\{1,\dots,N+1\}$).
 We note in this context that in Remark 6.9 in \cite{kahle2020} the authors already mention without proof and without giving details a possible mod-Gaussian convergence for the sequence of random variables $X_N$.